You Will Never Feel 100% Ready. That Is Normal.

 Not untimed.
 Not from the same question bank you have been using for weeks.
 A timed 100-question practice exam under realistic conditions: 210 minutes, no pauses, no looking things up, no phone.

 If you are scoring 76 to 79%, you are close but in the danger zone where test-day variance can push you below 75%.
-One more week of targeted practice on your weakest areas is a better investment than a $36.75 retake fee.
+One more week of targeted practice on your weakest areas is usually a better investment than rushing into a risky attempt.

 Benchmark 2: No Content Area Below 65%